 Certain pieces of equipment; fluorescent lights, mobile phones etc emit a certain amount of electromechanical energy which itself can disturb other sensitive equipment.
 EMC filters can screen out such interference.

-Twelve months from date of purchase provided the unit has been installed correctly, not tampered with and there is proof of purchase.
+12 months from date of purchase.
+Provided the unit has been installed correctly, not tampered with and there is proof of purchase.

 Germany, Austria, the Netherlands, Sweden, Finland, Norway, Portugal, Spain and Eastern Europe

 This is not recommended.
-The intended use of PDUs is to be permanently fixed by means of the fixing brackets.
+The intended use of power distribution units is to be permanently fixed by means of the fixing brackets.

 PDUs that have a supply plug and lead fitted (the majority) are classified as a portable appliance.
 Although within the Electricity at Work Regulations 1989 there is an obligation on UK businesses to provide a proper and safe working environment, there is no obligation to undertake PAT inspection.
 In reality neither act nor their corresponding regulations and associated statutory instruments detail PAT inspection as an obligation, but rather impose a requirement of maintenance of safety and evidence of routine maintenance for all hand-held, portable and plug-in equipment.
 PAT inspections is one way of demonstrating routine maintenance is being carried out.